usnistgov/FIPS201/_FIPS201/frontend.md

 PIV Cards MAY support card activation by the card management system to support card personalization and post-issuance card update.
 To activate the card for personalization or update, the card management system SHALL perform a challenge response protocol using cryptographic keys stored on the card in accordance with [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73).
-When cards are personalized, PIV Card Application Administration Keys
+When cards are personalized, PIV Card Application administration keys
 SHALL be set to be specific to each PIV Card.
-That is, each PIV Card SHALL contain a unique PIV Card Application Administration Key.
-PIV Card Application Administration Keys SHALL meet the algorithm and key size requirements stated in [[SP 800-78]](../_Appendix/references.md#ref-SP-800-78).
+That is, each PIV Card SHALL contain a unique PIV Card Application administration key.
+PIV Card Application administration keys SHALL meet the algorithm and key size requirements stated in [[SP 800-78]](../_Appendix/references.md#ref-SP-800-78).

 ## 4.4 Card Reader Requirements {#s-4-4}